DIRECTOR OF POLICY RESEARCH AND OUTREACH

 CCER is an affiliate of the Connecticut Business & Industry Association (CBIA)—the voice of business in Connecticut, with thousands of member companies championing change and fighting for a better future.
 In addition, CCER’s own Board of Directors is comprised of prominent business and civic leaders who believe in a moral and economic imperative to improve the state’s public schools.
 These committed leaders are the guiding force for the organization’s fulfillment of its mission.

 Policy Advocacy: CCER advocates for state-level policy solutions to narrow gaps in achievement and improve public education.
-Our advocacy efforts generally have fit into 6 broad categories of commonsense, business-oriented solutions:
+Our advocacy efforts generally have fit into six broad categories of common sense, business-oriented solutions: